 When Will I Go Into Labor Quiz

-Want to know more about the answers to this quiz — be sure to read on for more about going into labor and what to expect.
+Want to know more about the answers to this quiz (and why I asked specific questions) — be sure to read on for more about going into labor and what to expect.

 Once you answer them all, click submit — and then see your score.
 You’ll see your score as well as what you should be watching for!

-If you’re headed into the hospital, do NOT miss my what to bring to the hospital post!
+If you ARE headed into the hospital, do NOT miss my what to bring to the hospital post!
+SO helpful for pregnant women:

 - You don’t want to look like simba….